Free help available 1-800-569-4287 Get Help Now

 Frequently Asked Questions

 Arizona uses non-judicial foreclosure.
-The process typically takes 150 days from the first notice to the sale date.
+In Arizona, the bank can foreclose in roughly 150 days from the first notice to the sale date — though the actual timeline depends on how you respond and which protections apply.
 Federal law (Regulation X) prohibits lenders from starting foreclosure until Day 120 of delinquency.

 Can I stop foreclosure once it starts in Arizona?